eldigo/log-notifier/README.md

 **Log Filter Notifier**

 This script monitor's multiple log files (or another text based files) and run's a specified command when a key 'word' or 'phrase' is hit.
-A inore text can set.
+Multiple inore texts can be set, separated by *

 The parameters like log file name,path,command, ignore and filters must be specified in a jSON formatted file